-Sociology is a popular major or minor for students planning futures in such professions as law, politics, law enforcement, social work, public health, urban planning, community relations and public administration.
+Sociology and Criminal Justice are popular majors or minors for students planning futures in such professions as law, politics, law enforcement, social work, public health, urban planning, community relations and public administration.
 Students also will find that numerous courses in criminal justice, management, marketing, business organization, labor relations, communication, journalism, recreation and nursing draw upon the principles, research techniques and findings of sociology.

 Employers frequently look for potential employees with specific skills that are acquired in sociology courses dealing with survey and research methods, statistics, criminal justice, marketing, and population research.
 With a number of these courses to their credit, students may well find themselves at a competitive advantage with other liberal arts graduates.
 The breadth of learning from a liberal arts education gives opportunities to develop interpersonal, analytical, problem-solving, and communication skills essential for success in today’s competitive job market.
 According to the Wall Street Journal, big employers are wooing social science and liberal arts graduates with growing fervor after years of favoring job applicants with technical degrees.
 Employers find that graduates of schools like Rockford University can take a variety of problems and apply creative analysis to them.